 Thomas Jolly and Mr. Newcome were appointed by a general meeting of the United Bretheren (Presbyterians and Independents) in Manchester as joint secretaries for the county on 4 September 1694.
 Jolly lived until 14 March 1702/3.
 He was buried at Altham at the age of 73.
 The register records "Buried Mr. Thomas Jolly of Pendleton in the p'ish of Waley, 18 March.
 A chapel was erected at Altham in 1874 as a memorial and in one of the walls is inserted the lintel that was over the door of the Wymondhouses chapel, bearing the initials TJ.
 His only published work was "The Surey Demoniak, an account of Satan's strange and dreadful actings in and about the body of Richard Dugdale of Surey near Whalley in Lancashire, which was published in 1697.

 Thomas Jolly had two sons by his first wife and son by his third wife and two daughters by his fourth wife.
 Thomas, the eldest son, born on 31 October 1652 died in 1671.
 Samuel, the second son, born in 1653 went to London to train as a surgeon.
 He died in Sheffield in 1691.
 He had a son, Thomas, whose grandfather, Thomas Jolly of Wymondhouses arranged for his education.
 He went to Bradford Chapel in Norfolk to be ordained on 13 June 1712.
+(My correspondent Val Dagley suggests that this should be Bradfield Chapel as it is adjacent to Trunch.)
 In 1725 he succeeded to the ministry at Wymondhouses and remained there until 1737.
 It is presumably this Thomas whose wife was buried at Whalley in 1726 as noted in the introduction.